kbroderick/fis-scraper/README.md

 1. Configure database settings in `.env` file
 2. Run the scraper:

+   **CAUTION**
+   This will attempt to ingest all available FIS points lists since 2002.
+As of this writing, there are 331 available.
+Expect this to take a while.
    ```bash
    python main.py
    ```

+   TODO:
+      add ability to ingest race results via scraping allow for CSV input of roster for eval allow for web scraping to generate roster create per-athlete analysis (points, rank, and results over time) create per-roster analysis (points, rank and result over time; particular attention to delta in rank between selection and graduation)

 3. Analyze athlete performance: (this doesn't work yet)
    ```bash
    python -m fis_scraper.analysis.performance